RandyCyberNet/AWS-network-infrastructure-project/README.md

 This project is primarily focused on **learning and demonstrating AWS best practices** by building a suitable cloud environment that supports **scalability, security, and business continuity** with a low initial operating cost.
 A more fully featured SaaS implementation (including complete ingestion, application logic, and production-grade hardening) is planned as a future phase.

 ---

+## Implemented vs Planned (Current State vs Target State)

+This project documents both the **current implemented AWS foundation** and the **target-state architecture** for a growing threat-intelligence SaaS.
+The infrastructure is functional and designed for future expansion, even though not all target services are deployed yet.

 ## ✅ Implemented (Current State)